mk-fg/git-nerps/README.rst

 * Python 2.7 (NOT 3.X).

-* PyNaCl_ python module (has its own bundled NaCl lib copy).
+* PyNaCl_ or libnacl_ python module - either one will work, interoperable with
+  each other (and use same libsodium), no difference whatsoever.

 Both should be available in distro package repositories.
-PyNaCl can also be installed from PyPI via pip.
+PyNaCl/libnacl can also be installed from PyPI via pip.

 Install git-nerps.py script to PATH and test if it works from there::